aspcompiler/ostep-code-rs/README.md

 Why do I want to port them to Rust?

 1. I use it as a project to practice Rust.
 I got the opportunity to experiment with a wide variety of APIs in an OS.
-1. It allows me to compare Rust to C so I concrete information on which one is better for a particular situation.
+1. It allows me to compare Rust to C so I get concrete information on which one is better for a particular situation.
-1. I am contemplating of writing another OS in Rust.
+1. This is a precursor for an experiment to write yet anther OS in Rust.

 Whenever we have a choice between unsafe `libc` or safe Rust `std`, we always go with the safe one as that is what make Rust better.
 A few exceptions are: